hatimwen/PoseCNN/README.md

    5. Adapt boost_python and boost_numpy in Cmake line 98/99 to your library name when using boost and python 3.5 it is boost_python27 and boost_numpy27 or symlink these to boots_python and boost_numpy.
    6. Create folder data and models under data/LOV and add or symlink the data and models into there

+6. Uncomment line 64 in /usr/local/cuda/include/crt/common_functions.h
-6. Download [the sun2012 dataset][1].
+7. Download [the sun2012 dataset][1].
 Unzip the contents of it into the folder PoseCNN/data/Sun2012/data.
-7. Download ObjectNet3D from ftp://cs.stanford.edu/cs/cvgl/ObjectNet3D/ObjectNet3D_images.zip.
+8. Download ObjectNet3D from ftp://cs.stanford.edu/cs/cvgl/ObjectNet3D/ObjectNet3D_images.zip.
 Unzip the contents of it into the folder PoseCNN/data/ObjectNet3D/data.
 For why the link is written out see [here](https://github.com/eedeebee/github-markdown-ftp-bug) and bug github about that bug ;)

 [1]: https://groups.csail.mit.edu/vision/SUN/releases/SUN2012.tar.gz